-For this reason, FOAL's purpose is to persevere in this direction, setting up and consolidating more educational resource centres, so that the daily work continues to ensure everybody has access to education, as is set down in the UN Declaration of the Millennium Development Goals.
+For this reason, FOAL's purpose is to persevere in this line of creation and consolidation of educational resource centres, so that the daily work continues to assure everybody's access to education, as it is established in the UN Declaration of the Millennium Development Goals.

-However, the success of a fully inclusive education cannot be explained or assured just by opening the doors of education centres to people with disabilities (even though this constitutes a triumph in itself).
+However, the success of a full inclusive education cannot be explained or assured just with opening the doors of the educational centres to people with disabilities (even though this constitutes a triumph in itself).
 Other determining factors must be taken into account, analysed and contemplated in this process:

-- Families' interest in their sons or daughters studying in a mainstream centre; - Teaching staff's engagement within a mainstream education centre when training students with special educational needs: - Fellow students' ability to integrate and understand disability as a part of human nature; - Degree of adjustment and development of the child with a disability, which is closely linked to his or her self-esteem and level of autonomy;
+- Families' interest in their sons or daughters studying in a mainstream centre. - Teaching staff's compromise within a mainstream education centre when training students with special educational needs.

-- Type of support the child has within and outside the school; - Family and financial resources.
+- Fellow students' capacity of integration and understanding of disability as part of human nature. - Degree of adjustment and development of a child with a disability, which is so linked to his or her self-esteem and level of autonomy. - Type of support the child has within and outside the school. - Family and economic resources.

-Through the employment projects developed by FOAL in Latin America, we have seen that around 70% of people enrolled in labour insertion programmes have not received more than 9 years of training in total, which is insufficient for both people with a disability and people with no disability.
+Through the employment projects developed by FOAL in Latin America, we have identified that around 70% of people enrolled in labour insertion programmes have not received more than 9 years of training in total, which is not enough both in the case of a person with a disability and in that of a person without a disability.

-For this reason, a good grounding in education involving all elements in a cross-cutting manner will help to minimise the economic, psychological and social difficulties that may be present during the transition to adulthood by people with visual disabilities, providing them with the necessary skills to cope with the new stage in their lives.
+For this reason, a good educational base that works through all elements in a crosscutting manner will help to minimise the economic, psychological and social difficulties that may be present during the transition to adulthood of people with visual disabilities, providing them with the necessary skills to face their new life stage.

-In this way, the educational resource centres promoted by FOAL are a valid and unique example for their specificities in the world, having proved throughout the years that their firm resolution to improve the education of thousands of children and adults with visual disabilities is indeed possible.
+In this way, the educational resource centres promoted by FOAL set up a valid and unique example for their specificities in the world, having proved throughout the years that their firm resolution to improve the education of thousands of children and adults with visual disabilities is indeed possible.